Nine Rings C190

 I called out to him, “Old Lu, did you hear what Third Master Qiao said?”

 Lu Ayao didn’t turn around, nor did he acknowledge me.
-He kept staring at that wall, and I couldn’t fathom what could possibly be so interesting about a piece of broken stone.
+He kept staring at that wall, and I couldn’t fathom what could possibly be so interesting about a lousy stone wall.

 After a long silence, he finally spoke.
 “He’s right.
-No matter which dynasty you look at, the standards of this tomb would be spat upon.”
+No matter which dynasty you look at, the layout of this tomb would be spat upon.”

 Qiao Sangui was self-taught, relying on years of practical experience, whereas Lu Ayao had been immersed in the craft since childhood.
-He had received a formal education and possessed vast experience; his mastery of Feng Shui was far superior to Qiao Sangui’s.
-Seeing that even Yin Pozi didn’t disagree, Qiao Sangui became visibly smug.
+Formally trained and vastly experienced, his mastery of Feng Shui was far superior to Qiao Sangui’s.
+Hearing that even Yin Pozi didn’t refute him, Qiao Sangui became visibly pleased with himself.

-However, Lu Ayao added one more thing at the end: “Standards are set by men, so naturally, men will criticize them.
+However, Lu Ayao added at the end, “Layout rules are set by men, so naturally men will criticize them.
 But from a Feng Shui perspective, this can hardly be called ‘chaotic’.”

-He turned to look at Qiao Sangui, his gaze clearly that of an elder looking at an ignorant junior.
+He turned to look at Qiao Sangui with a gaze clearly like that of an elder looking at an ignorant junior.
 “You know the ‘what’ but not the ‘why’.
 This tomb cost you so many men, yet you still haven’t learned your lesson.
-You’re just showing off before a master.
-When you get back, you’d better spend more time with your books.”
+Showing off before an expert… when you get back, you had better spend more time with your books.”

 0 Comments